-This class will focus on the filmmaking concepts needed in the construction of commercials.
-We will also look at the psychology behind advertisements.
-Students will first gain a foundation for the study of psychology and how it relates to the advertising field, and then learn how filmmakers utilize that knowledge to create commercials.
+This class will focus on advertising and dive into the filmmaking concepts of commercial making as well as the psychology behind advertisements.
+Students will first learn the basics of psychology and how it relates to the advertising field.
 Students will also learn about filmmaking, specifically the filmmaking process for 30-second-long commercials.
-Students will take the knowledge gained and apply it to making their own commercials.
+Students will combine the psychology and filmmaking portions of class into the making of their own commercials.